stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 ## Speed Tests

-I'm using [iPerf3](https://iperf.fr/) to measure connection speeds.
-For the tests I chose 30 seconds as the test duration and 4 parallel client streams since the pfSense hardware has 4 cores and I want to maximize throughput.
-I tested the throughput in two scenarios:
-Only one wall between the two access points and multiple walls between the two access points.
+I'm using [iPerf3](https://iperf.fr/) to measure network throughput.
+For the tests I chose 30 seconds as the test duration and 4 parallel client streams since my server has 4 cores and I want to maximize throughput.
+I tested the throughput in two scenarios, only one wall between the two access points and more obstructions between the two access points.

-In my setup I'm testing with the following two devices:
+I'm testing with the following two devices:

 * Server: pfSense 2.4.5 router with iPerf 3.7 (IP 192.168.10.1)
 * Client: Debian 10 server with iPerf 3.6

 ## One Wall

-In the first test setup the two access points are roughly ??? feet apart and separated by one indoor wall.
-The connection reaches 460 Mbit/s throughput for both upload and download.
+In the first test setup the two access points are roughly 40 ft / 12 m apart, on the same floor, and separated by one interior (wood frame) wall.
+The throughput is roughly 460 Mbit/s for both upload and download.
 That is roughly half of what a wired Gigabit connection provides but still enough for most home networking use cases and the average residential Internet connection.
 You probably don't want to use this to connect your homelab servers with each other but as a connection to your modem it should be sufficient.